Here’s a quick question for you:

 Google Slides is a presentation platform that’s part of Google’s web-based office suite within Google Drive.

-It lets you create and present pitch decks, training modules, and project presentations among others right in your browser, with no need to install any software.
+This PowerPoint alternative lets you create and present pitch decks, training modules, animated presentations, business presentations, and project presentations among others right in your browser, with no need to install any software.

 Google Slides pros